Toolsets

 #> PersonalizedGreeting(greeting='Hello, David!', language_code='en-US')

-Next, let's define a function that represents a hypothetical "run agent" API endpoint that can be called by the frontend and takes a list of messages to send to the model plus a list of frontend tool definitions.
-This is where DeferredToolset
+Next, let's define a function that represents a hypothetical "run agent" API endpoint that can be called by the frontend and takes a list of messages to send to the model, a list of frontend tool definitions, and optional deferred tool results.
+This is where ExternalToolset

 come in: